Patrick Fitzgerald: Illinois

 On July 18, 2005, his office indicted a number of top aides to Democrat Richard M. Daley, the mayor of Chicago, on charges of mail fraud, alleging numerous instances of corruption in hiring practices at City Hall.

 In March 2006, former Chicago City Clerk James Laski pleaded guilty to pocketing nearly $50,000 in bribes for steering city business to two trucking companies.
 Laski was the highest-ranking Chicago official and Daley administration employee brought down by Fitzgerald's office in conjunction with the Hired Truck Program scandal.
-Beginning in April 2007, Fitzgerald oversaw Operation Crooked Code, the investigation and prosecution of over two dozen defendants for bribery and related charges in Chicago's Department of Buildings and Zoning.
+Beginning in April 2007, Fitzgerald oversaw Operation Crooked Code, the investigation and prosecution of more than two dozen defendants for bribery and related charges in Chicago's department of buildings and zoning.

 On December 9, 2008, federal agents arrested Illinois Governor Rod Blagojevich for conspiring to profit from his authority to appoint President Barack Obama's successor to the U.S. Senate.
-Fitzgerald said Blagojevich "put a 'for sale' sign on the naming of a United States Senator."
+Fitzgerald said Blagojevich "put a 'for sale' sign on the naming of a United States Senator".

 Senator Peter Fitzgerald chose not to run for reelection in 2004, leaving Patrick Fitzgerald without a congressional patron.
 In the summer of 2005, there were rumors that he would not be reappointed to a second four-year term in retaliation for his investigations into corruption in Illinois and Chicago government, as well as for his investigation of the Plame scandal.

-On May 23, 2012, Fitzgerald held a press conference informing the public that he was stepping down from his position and retiring as the US Attorney for the Northern District of Illinois Federal Court effective June 30, 2012.
-Long-time prosecutor Gary S. Shapiro was named US Attorney until a replacement was selected.
+On May 23, 2012, Fitzgerald held a press conference informing the public that he was stepping down from his position and retiring as the U.S. Attorney for the Northern District of Illinois Federal Court effective June 30, 2012.
+Long-time prosecutor Gary S. Shapiro was named U.S. Attorney until a replacement was selected.
+He went into private practice of law and retired a decade later.

-In 2013, Fitzgerald was appointed by Governor Patrick Quinn (D-IL) to the Board of Trustees for the University of Illinois.
+In 2013, Fitzgerald was appointed by Governor Patrick Quinn (Democrat) to the board of trustees for the University of Illinois.

 Private practice

-Fitzgerald is now a partner with Skadden, Arps, Slate, Meagher & Flom in the firm's Chicago office.
+Fitzgerald joined Skadden, Arps, Slate, Meagher & Flom in the firm's Chicago office as a partner, in 2012.
+In June 2023, Fitzgerald retired from the firm.